Next-Level-Labs/qradar-apps/README.md

 I have to catch up here !!!

-This is old, the archiecture is probably still good for the realtime QRadar extension.
+This is old, the architechture is probably still good for the realtime QRadar extension.

 Its bassically a python connection from QRadar Alert I think, to my remote system running Debian Linux.
 I would have used syslog-ng to peel in the data and redirect it to my palao aloto C plugin